pitamer/BeerBuddy/README.md

 ## License

 I believe in open source.
-As with all of my other open-source projects, this one is effectively uncopyrighted.
+As with all my other open-source projects, this one is effectively uncopyrighted.
 However, in compliance with the subject matter, I've decided to include the Beerware license.
 It's as permissive as it gets, plus it involves beer.

 ## Usage